 Waterproof: No

-What we don’t: Very expensive.
+What we don’t: Extremely expensive.

-It’s hard to argue with Canada Goose’s awesome warmth, craftsmanship, and looks, but these do come at a price—in this case, it’s a staggering $1,575.
-In addition, prepare yourself to overheat in all but the coldest conditions: Canada Goose even includes built-in backpack straps that allow you to hang the jacket over your shoulders when not in use.
+It’s hard to argue with Canada Goose’s awesome warmth, craftsmanship, and looks, but these do come at a price—in this case, it’s a staggering $1,675.
+In addition, prepare yourself to overheat in all but the coldest conditions.
+Canada Goose even includes built-in backpack straps that allow you to hang the jacket over your shoulders when not in use.
 And finally, the Expedition Parka is the heaviest and bulkiest offering here, which can be a challenge for travel (you'll need a bigger suitcase) or during long stints on your feet.
 But if you run cold, need the extra insulation, or appreciate the styling, Canada Goose has a valuable corner of the market.

 See the Canada Goose Expedition Parka